15 Ways Sex Is Different in a Long-term Relationship

 Before: Your relationship was about you — just you, as lovers — and you got to play.
 Everything felt like play, at least.
 Dates, weekends away, dreaming and planning.
 All you had to do was to enjoy each other, no responsibilities, expectations or strings attached.
 Sex had a natural place in this dynamic.

-Now: Then came the commitment — to each other and to the responsibilities.
-The usuals: mortgage, bills, pets, kids, and household chores.
+Now: Then came the commitment — to each other and to responsibilities.
+The usual suspects: a mortgage, bills, pets, kids, and household chores.
 You feel proud of having your shit together and also weighed down by … everything and everyone who depends on you.
 You have to show up — and sex is yet another thing that you’re now responsible for delivering to your partner.
 You have to live up to your wifely duties — and that’s no libido starter.

 11. BEING YOUR BEST SELF